kodedninja/reclaim-the-web/notes.md

 cabal
 cabal
 not the end!
-is this production ready? talk about compatibility with http, smooth transition. introduce new, ground-breaking tech in our life researchers no world change it changes the web for you
+is this production ready? talk about compatibility with http, smooth transition. introduce new, ground-breaking tech in our life without blocking old ones. you only need a static version of your site. researchers no world change it changes the web for you